wacncontent/CustomizeTool/removeCommentOutput/articles/best-practices-resource-manager-examples.md

 larger customers in terms of the resources required.

 You may choose to use different subscriptions for different t-shirt sizes to achieve greater density.
 For example, you may be able to accommodate 1000 small t-shirt size environments, 500 medium size deployments, 100 large deployments, and 10 extra-large deployments in a given subscription.
-As there’s no billed cost to have multiple subscriptions, you may want to isolate the different sizes into different subscriptions to provide maximum density.
+As there's no billed cost to have multiple subscriptions, you may want to isolate the different sizes into different subscriptions to provide maximum density.
 This can be done while keeping the number of subscriptions relatively modest and easy to manage.